RohanNero/No-Life/NOTES.md

 - For `abi.encodeWithSignature`, the **Hex Converter** will need either more additional functions, or the other functions will need to be **BASS BOOSTED**

+### Plan currently

+- viewport to display current image // scratched for now.
+- current text/task to display inside of viewport instead of below
+- both of those to update on correct `blast`
+- hex converter to be able to call different functions
+- create decoder

 ## Lessons

 ### Level 01